canonical/ubuntu-cloud-docs/docs/aws/aws-reference/support.rst

 Public Bug Tracker
 ------------------
 The Canonical Public Cloud (CPC) team maintains a bug tracker for all cloud images.
-If you find a problem with a cloud image you case `file a bug`_.
+If you find a problem with a cloud image you can `file a bug`_.
 When creating a bug please describe the issue, provide a minimal reproducer, and ensure you include which AMI you see this issue on.
 CPC regularly triage issues but note that support here is best effort.